 You’re on the beach, sun beating down, totally chilled, tunes in your ears and a Victoria’s Secret model walks towards you carrying your dinner, a perfectly grilled Porterhouse Steak, and a beer dripping in cold dew.
 Not a bad visual, right?
-The thing is these kinds of visualizations actually work at reducing stress and the only limit is your imagination
+The thing is these kinds of visualizations actually work at A Guy’s Guide to Mental Health and the only limit is your imagination

 Visualization will help you build stronger mental focus, and noticeably decrease your stress levels.
 So try one of these things for visualization to help you relax, and have a quick mental vacation while you’re at it: